loopj/i2c-hal/README.md

 | [Raspberry Pi][4] | Any board which support [WiringPi][8]
 | [Teensy][5]       | Any Teensy board

-### Other Devices

-If you test a new device and can confirm it works, please let me know in [an issue](https://github.com/loopj/i2cdevlib-hal/issues) and I'll update this documentation.
+If you test a new platform or development board and can confirm it works, please let me know in [an issue](https://github.com/loopj/i2cdevlib-hal/issues) and I'll update this documentation.

-If you'd like to add support for a new development framework, it is relatively simple to implement the underlying I2C functions for your framework.
-Take a look at [`I2CDevice_arduino.cpp`](https://github.com/loopj/i2c-sensor-hal/blob/master/src/I2CDevice_arduino.cpp) for an example, and feel free to make a pull request for a new framework or platform.

 ## Contributing

-We'd love you to file issues and send pull requests.
-The [contributing guidelines](CONTRIBUTING.md) details the process of building and testing this library, as well as the pull request process.
+I'd love you to file issues and send pull requests.
+The [contributing guidelines](CONTRIBUTING.md) details the process of adding support for sensors, devices and frameworks, building and testing the library, as well as the pull request process.
 Feel free to comment on [existing issues](https://github.com/loopj/i2cdevlib-hal/issues) for clarification or starting points.

 ## License